Improving Optics Control and Measurement at RHIC: Optics Measurement Methods

 \subsection{Curve Fit}

-The calculation of a least-squares fitting method on BPM data will be referred to as the curve-fitting method (CF) throughout this paper, and is standard beta from amplitude method.
-Since the BPM data at RHIC exhibits decoherence, the fitting model must account for this effect in order to accurately represent the measured beam dynamics.
-The decoherence model from \cite{Decoherence} is simplified to minimize the amount of parameters used for a nonlinear least-squares fit while maintaining the structure of closed-orbit oscillations, given by Eq.~(\ref{Closed orbit fit}), where only the decoherence due to chromatic effects are included.
-A BPM signal over $n$ turns is modeled with an amplitude $a$, a decoherence coefficient $b$, the machine tune $\nu$, and the phase offset $\phi$.
+In this paper, we refer to least-squares fitting TBT BPM data as the \emph{curve-fitting} (CF) method.
+CF is a standard implementation of the ``beta-from-amplitude'' technique, where the beta function is inferred from the fitted betatron oscillation amplitude at each BPM.
+Since the RHIC BPM signals exhibit significant decoherence, the fitting model must account for this effect in order to faithfully represent the measured beam dynamics.

+Following the decoherence model in \cite{Decoherence}, we employ a simplified form that retains the essential structure of closed-orbit oscillations while reducing the number of free parameters for nonlinear least-squares fitting.
+In particular, we include decoherence due to chromatic effects only.
+The BPM signal over $n$ turns is modeled with an amplitude $a$, a decoherence coefficient $b$, the machine tune $\nu$, and the phase offset $\phi$.

-This least-squares fit is applied to all BPMs excluding the unreliable BPMs.
-The amplitudes of each BPM are then collected into a vector $\boldsymbol{A}$ and the beta function depends on the square of the amplitudes.
-A ratio (similar to the action \cite{coupling}) is then calculated from the amplitudes and model beta function from arc sections and multiplied to the square of the amplitudes from Eq.~(\ref{factor}) to get the measured beta values ($\boldsymbol{\beta}^{meas}$)over the whole ring:
+This nonlinear least-squares fit is applied to all BPMs excluding the unreliable BPMs.
+The amplitudes of each BPM are then collected into a vector $\boldsymbol{A}$ and the beta function is proportional to the square of the amplitudes.
+A ratio (similar to the action \cite{coupling}) is then calculated from the amplitudes and model beta function from arc sections and multiplied to the square of the amplitudes from Equation~(\ref{factor}) to get the measured beta values from CF ($\boldsymbol{\beta}_{meas}^{CF}$) over the whole ring:

+where $\langle \dots \rangle$ is taken to be the expected value.
 The arc section values were chosen due to the smaller values of the beta function in those regions generally yielding less errors than those in the IRs \cite{ICARHIC}.
+An error analysis between LR, CF, and HA methods is given in Section~\ref{sec: Errors of Optics Measurement Methods}.